junweihsu/TRACE/README.md

 ### 5.7 crystallinity.txt

-Records how many cages (SECs + non-SECs + IC) each molecule (water or additive) participates in per frame, along with the average crystallinity.
+Records how many cages (SECs + non-SECs + IC) each molecule (water or additive) participates in per frame, along with the crystallinity index.

 Example format: